kontent-ai/delivery-sdk-net/README.md

 > [!NOTE]
 > Purge-all is not supported for generic distributed caches (`IDistributedCache`).
 Use provider-specific tools or key-prefix rotation.

+> [!IMPORTANT]
+> Runtime option changes on an already-cached client do not invalidate existing cache entries.
+If you change `EnvironmentId` or `DefaultRenditionPreset`, purge the client cache (or recreate the client) before relying on the new setting.

 For advanced caching strategies including cache invalidation, webhook integration, and multi-tenant scenarios, see the [Caching Guide](docs/caching-guide.md).

 ### Preview API